 So, the Scottish lad did indeed become a doctor.

 There is more!
 Some years later, in December of 1943, Winston Churchill became very ill with pneumonia while in North Africa.
-Word was sent to
+Word was sent to Sir Alexander Fleming, who had discovered the new wonder drug, penicillin, to come immediately.
+Flying in from England, Dr. Fleming administered his new drug to the ailing prime minister.

 In the 1880s, a renowned member of the British parliament was in his carriage when it got stuck in the mud.
 A young farm boy saw his predicament and came over and put the carriage back on the road.
 The parliament member was surprised and asked, "Young man, what do I owe you for this?"